 Express yourself through art — whether it’s your drawings in a sketchpad, tattoos on your skin, the shades of your lipstick, or the clothes that you wear.

-The pain, the suffering, the beauty, and the happiness.
-Let everything come out and don't let your brain fool you into thinking you're wasting time.
-Don't let anyone tell you journaling is all about words.
+The pain, the sufferings, the beauty, and happiness.
+Let everything come out and don’t let your brain fool you into thinking you’re wasting time.
+Don’t let anyone tell you journaling is all about words.
 Journaling is about expressing yourself instead.

 6. Make it colorful

-Color is a power that directly influences the soul. - Wassily Kandinsky
+Color is a power which directly influences the soul. — Wassily Kandinsky

 Even when you’re not drawing, trying to make your journals colorful can impact how fun your sessions are.
 We are drawn to colors and they evoke various kinds of emotions inside our mushy brains.
 They often make us feel happy and having that feeling associated with your journaling sessions is extremely helpful.